stac-utils/stac-fields/README.md

 The most important methods are:

-* `format(value: any, field: string, spec: object, context: object = null) => string`: Applies the right formatting depending on the data type of the a single property.
+* `format(value: any, field: string, spec: object, context: object = null, parent: object = null) => string`: Applies the right formatting depending on the data type of the a single property.
-* `label(key: string, specs: object = null)`: Formats a label according to the rules given in `specs`.
+* `label(key: string, specs: object | string = 'metadata')`: Formats a label according to the rules given in `specs`.
 By default uses the labels from fields.json.
 * `extension(key: string) => string`: Formats an extension, similar to `label`.
+* `formatAssets(assets: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats the assets.
+Also groups by extension per asset.
+* `formatLinks(links: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats the links.
+Also groups by extension per link.
 * `formatSummaries(collection: object, filter: function = null, coreKey: string = '') => object`: Formats the summaries in a collection.
 Also groups by extension.
 * `formatItemProperties(item: object, filter: function = null, coreKey: string = '') => object`: Formats the properties in an Item.
 Also groups by extension.